awsdocs/amazon-rekognition-developer-guide/doc_source/API_CompareFaces.md

  ** [SourceImage](#API_CompareFaces_RequestSyntax) **   <a name="rekognition-CompareFaces-request-SourceImage"></a>
 The input image as base64\-encoded bytes or an S3 object\.
 If you use the AWS CLI to call Amazon Rekognition operations, passing base64\-encoded image bytes is not supported\.
 If you are using an AWS SDK to call Amazon Rekognition, you might not need to base64\-encode image bytes passed using the `Bytes` field\.
-For more information, see [Images](images-information.md)\.
+For more information, see [Image specifications](images-information.md)\.
 Type: [Image](API_Image.md) object
 Required: Yes

  ** [TargetImage](#API_CompareFaces_RequestSyntax) **   <a name="rekognition-CompareFaces-request-TargetImage"></a>
 The target image as base64\-encoded bytes or an S3 object\.
 If you use the AWS CLI to call Amazon Rekognition operations, passing base64\-encoded image bytes is not supported\.
 If you are using an AWS SDK to call Amazon Rekognition, you might not need to base64\-encode image bytes passed using the `Bytes` field\.
-For more information, see [Images](images-information.md)\.
+For more information, see [Image specifications](images-information.md)\.
 Type: [Image](API_Image.md) object
 Required: Yes